-- Chekhov's Gun: Early on, Bon prevents Melody from putting a magic artefact in her mouth — magic can't be digested, and swallowing one would make its effect permanent unless the artefact was surgically removed.
+- Chekhov's Gun: Early on, Bon prevents Melody from putting a magic artifact in her mouth — magic can't be digested, and swallowing one would make its effect permanent unless the artifact was surgically removed.
 Near the end, after Razz turns himself into a human, Bon follows suit by swallowing his glamour ring.

 - Fantastic Racism: While human/fairy relations are also explored in Peritale (see: The Dreaded, Smug Super), this story implies that human/beast and beast/fairy relations aren't much better.
 Bon's backstory involves a road trip in the human world where he was chased out of at least one town via Torches and Pitchforks.